JS Series: Using Atomics to Handle Concurrent Writes from Workers

 clone.sayHi(); // Throws `TypeError`

+As you can see, the original method does not get cloned.
 Additionally, trying to clone DOM nodes or Function objects will throw, and potential modifications done via property descriptors will not be preserved.

 Note that structuredClone() is not a language feature of JavaScript, but most browsers and some JS runtimes (including Node.js, Deno, and Bun) provide it as a Web API.